bernardoVale/k8s-talk/markdown.md

 You describe a desired state in a Deployment object, and the Deployment controller changes the actual state to the desired state at a controlled rate.

----
+???
+kubectl delete -f replicaset/

 1. kubectl get rs -w
 2. while :; do; kubectl rollout status deployment/hello-k8s-deployment; sleep 1; done
-3. kubectl apply -f specs/deployment/deployment-hello-k8s.yml
+3. kubectl apply -f deployment/deployment-hello-k8s.yml
+4. kubectl apply -f deployment/canary/

 ---

 # Shit Happens, how can we rollback?

 Deployment by default tracks history of all rollouts.